satoshiy83/objective-Matlab/README.md

 ## Installation
 Download files and folders, and put them in a folder with suitable name.
 Go to Matlab command line, enter "addpath" + full paths of the folder and subfolders, and enter "savepath".

+## Requirement
+This framework was developed in Matlab_R2018a.
+This framework requires no Matlab toolbox nor other custom frameworks.